Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Hilton's median income among taxpayers is $55,768.
-The average income in Hilton is $77,651.
-Both figures are above national averages.
-Greater Perth has a median income of $60,748 and an average of $80,248.
-Based on Wage Price Index growth since financial year 2023, current estimates for Hilton's median and average incomes would be approximately $61,133 and $85,121 respectively by September 2025.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Hilton's median income among taxpayers is $55,768, with an average of $77,651.
+This is higher than the national average and compares to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,133 (median) and $85,121 (average).
 Census 2021 income data shows Hilton's household, family, and personal incomes cluster around the 52nd percentile nationally.
-The income bracket of $1,500 - $2,999 dominates with 30.0% of residents (1,408 people).
-This is consistent with broader trends across the surrounding region where 32.0% fall into the same category.
-Housing affordability pressures are severe in Hilton, with only 82.1% of income remaining after housing costs, ranking at the 46th percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+The $1,500 - 2,999 income bracket dominates with 30.0% of residents (1,408 people), consistent with surrounding regions at 32.0%.
+Housing affordability pressures are severe, with only 82.1% of income remaining, ranking at the 46th percentile nationally.
+Hilton's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income